 Academic Progress

 The Department of Psychology, CLA, and the Graduate School set progress standards and implement assessment mechanisms to ensure graduate students have clear information about expectations and how to meet them.
+Areas also set standards for academic progress, which are documented in area handbooks and not addressed on this page.

 Expand all